lizmat/articles/its-time-to-rak.md

 # It's time to rak!
 (Part 1)

 A few months ago, I had a bit of a scare with a notebook showing signs of going nuclear (as in batteries growing up to about 3x their original size, dislodging the bottom plate).
-In the end, all turned out well, thanks to iFixit and a steady hand.
-Not wanting to install Perl's `ack` utility on a clean temporary machine, made me write an alpha version of a similar utility: [App::Rak, providing a `rak` CLI]((https://raku.land/zef:lizmat/App::Rak)).
+In the end, all turned out well, thanks to [iFixit](https://ifixit.com), patience and a steady hand.

+Not wanting to install Perl's `ack` utility on a clean temporary machine, made me write an alpha version of a Raku module [`App::Rak`, providing a similar utility: `rak` CLI]((https://raku.land/zef:lizmat/App::Rak)).
 Which I presented at the second Raku Conference: [Looking for clues with rak](https://conf.raku.org/talk/174).

 Since then, the utility has seen two refactors: the first one was taking out the "plumbing" functionality into a [separate module](https://raku.land/zef:lizmat/rak).
 The second one was rewriting the argument handling (now up to 135 options) to make it easier to produce better error messages, and to make it more maintainable.
 And now it's at what I would like to think as "beta version" level.